Leftist millennial wins election as Chile's next president | Politics

 A leftist millennial who rose to prominence during anti-government protests was elected Chile's next president Sunday after a bruising campaign against a free-market firebrand likened to Donald Trump.

-Kast tweeted a photo of himself on the phone with his opponent congratulating him on his ''grand triumph'' as supporters of Boric gathered in downtown Santiago to celebrate.
-Outgoing President Sebastian Pinera held a video conference call with Boric to congratulate him.

-''I am going to be the president of all Chileans,'' Boric said in the brief televised appearance with Pinera.
+''This is a historic day,'' said Boris Soto, a teacher. ''We've defeated not only fascism, and the right wing, but also fear.''
+Boric's victory is likely to be felt throughout Latin America, where ideological divisions have been on the rise amid the coronavirus pandemic, which sped up the reversal of a decade of economic gains, exposed longstanding deficiencies in health care and deepened inequality that is among the worst in the world.

+At 35, Boric will become Chile's youngest modern president when he takes office in March and only the second millennial to lead in Latin America, after El Salvador's Nayib Bukele.
+Only one other head of state, Giacomo Simoncini of the city-state San Marino in Europe, is younger.

-Boric, 35, will become Chile's youngest modern president when he takes office in March.
-He was among several activists elected to Congress in 2014 after leading protests for higher quality education.
-On the stump, he vowed to ''bury'' the neoliberal economic model left by Gen. Augusto Pinochet's 1973-1990 dictatorship and raise taxes on the ''super rich'' to expand social services, fight inequality and boost protections of the environment.
+Boric was among several activists elected to Congress in 2014 after leading protests for higher quality education.
+On the stump, he vowed to ''bury'' the neoliberal economic model left by Pinochet and raise taxes on the ''super rich'' to expand social services, fight inequality and boost protections of the environment.

 Kast, who has a history of defending Chile's past military dictatorship, finished ahead of Boric by two points in the first round of voting last month but failed to secure a majority of votes.
 That set up a head-to-head runoff against Boric.

+An additional 1.2 million Chileans cast ballots Sunday compared to the first round, raising turnout to nearly 56 per cent, the highest since voting stopped being mandatory in 2012.

+''It's impossible not to be impressed by the historic turnout, the willingness of Kast to concede and congratulate his opponent even before final results were in, and the generous words of President Pinera,'' said Cynthia Arnson, head of the Latin America program at the Wilson Center in Washington. ''Chilean democracy won today, for sure.''
 Kast, 55, a devout Roman Catholic and father of nine, emerged from the far right fringe after having won less than 8 per cent of the vote in 2017.
-He rose steadily in the polls this time with a divisive discourse emphasizing conservative family values and playing on Chileans' fears that a surge in migration — from Haiti and Venezuela — is driving crime.
+An admirer of Brazil's far-right President Jair Bolsonaro, he rose steadily in the polls this time with a divisive discourse emphasizing conservative family values and playing on Chileans' fears that a surge in migration — from Haiti and Venezuela — is driving crime.

-A longtime lawmaker, he has a record of attacking Chile's LGBTQ community and advocating more restrictive abortion laws.
-He also accused outgoing President Sebastian Pinera, a fellow conservative, of betraying the economic legacy of Gen. Augusto Pinochet, the country's former military leader.
-Kast's brother, Miguel, was one of Pinochet's top advisers.
+As a lawmaker he has a record of attacking Chile's LGBTQ community and advocating more restrictive abortion laws.
+He also accused Pinera, a fellow conservative, of betraying the economic Pinochet.
+Kast's brother, Miguel, was one of the dictator's top advisers.

 ''I'm not an extremist. ...
 I don't feel far right,'' Kast proclaimed in the final stretch even as he was dogged by revelations that his German-born father had been a card-carrying member of Adolf Hitler's Nazi party.